MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-sites-in-new-admin-center.md

 To export your list of all sites as a .csv file that you can work with in Excel, click **Export**.

 > [!NOTE]
-> The Export command exports all sites and includes all columns, even if your current view is filtered.
+> The Export command exports all sites, even if your current view is filtered.

 ## Customize columns
 <a name="customizecolumns"> </a>